gomorpheus/morpheus-docs/installation/overview.rst

 - Single Hosts with Distributed Service(s)
    Transactional Database, Non-Transactional Database, and/or Message tiers are externalized, with the remaining services on a single host.
 The reconfigure process installs all services not set to false in ``/etc/morpheus/morpheus.rb``
 - Clustered Hosts with Distributed Transactional Database (3-Node HA) Application, Message and Non-Transactional tiers are installed and clustered on three or more hosts, with all three hosts pointing to externalized database tier.
-The reconfigure process installs all services except mySQL.
+The reconfigure process installs all services except MySQL.
 - App Host(s) with Distributed Services (Full HA) Application tier is installed on one or more hosts.
 All UI hosts point to externalized Transactional Database, Non-Transactional Database, and Message Tiers.
 The reconfigure process installs only Application services.